Installing Gkeyll

 ./mkdeps.sh CC=cc CXX=cxx MPICC=mpicc MPICXX=mpicxx ....

 You should only build libraries not provided by the system.
-In practice, this likely means LuaJIT, ADIOS and, perhaps Eigen.
-(Many supercomputer centers at DOE already offer ADIOS builds and should be preferred instead of your own builds).
+In practice, this likely means LuaJIT and ADIOS2.
+(Many supercomputer centers at DOE already offer ADIOS2 builds and should be preferred instead of your own builds).
 A typical command will be:

 (in addition, you may need to specify compilers also).